salt-extensions/salt-extension-copier/docs/ref/questions.md

    This ensures upcoming unreleased changes are displayed in the changelog.

 :::{important}
-Ensure your GitHub Actions workflow is allowed to publish by setting `Pages` > `Build and deployment source` to `GitHub Actions` in your repository settings.
+Ensure your GitHub Actions workflow is [allowed to publish](docs-publish-setup-target) to your GitHub Pages site.
 :::

 :::{note}